 Despite having many similarities, elastomeric RIM polyurethanes and structural polyurethane foams display different properties.
 For starters, structural foams are formed through a unique foaming process in which creates a dual-layer composition.
 This structure, similar to a hardboiled egg features a foamed inner core surrounded by a solid outer shell or “skin”.
 For this reason, structural foams are typically known for being extremely lightweight when compared to elastomeric polyurethanes.
 While both materials exhibit superior properties over injection-molded plastics, such as ABS or polyethylene, elastomeric polyurethanes can exhibit far greater tensile strength in high-stress environments.
 The primary use for structural foams is housings or cabinetries for high-end electronics or medical device equipment.

 How to Use Elastomeric Polyurethanes in Your Product Design

 Elastomeric RIM polyurethanes employ a similar design process as structural foams, so the same 5 design tips discussed, here, still apply!
 However, it is important to consider if weight is critical to your application when designing with elastomeric polyurethanes.
 Since this material is naturally denser compared to structural foams, molded parts are noticeably heavier.
 To resolve this, simply modify your design's wall thickness, and incorporate the same draft and radii throughout.
 By doing this, you could reduce the weight, lower per piece price, and overall improve performance.

 If your application requires improved abrasion, impact, and tear resistance, elastomeric RIM polyurethanes can be an excellent substitute for structural foams.
-To further explore if elastomeric polyurethanes are best for your product design, download our Durethane® R data sheet here or download our RIM white paper below.
+To further explore if elastomeric polyurethanes are a good fit for your RIM product design, complete our design tool, here, or download our Durethane® R material data sheet below: